Career Path on How to Become a Health Coach

 Job Description for Health Coaches

-The main function of a health coaches is to help clients to cultivate a healthier lifestyle.
+No matter where they work, the main function of a health coach is to help clients cultivate a healthier lifestyle.
 Examples of specific duties may include:

 - Assessing a client’s current health condition